milvus-io/bootcamp/solutions/video_similarity_search/quick_deploy/README.md

 - **Start Milvus v2.0**

-  First, you are supposed to refer to the Install [Milvus v2.0-rc5](https://milvus.io/docs/v2.0.0/install_standalone-docker.md) for how to run Milvus docker.
+  First, you are supposed to refer to the Install [Milvus v2.0](https://milvus.io/docs/v2.0.0/install_standalone-docker.md) for how to run Milvus docker.

-  > Note the version of Milvus.
+  > Note the version of Milvus should match the pymilvus version in config.

 - **Start MySQL**